apache/arrow-cookbook/python/source/io.rst

 Memory Mapping Arrow Arrays from disk
 =====================================

-Arrow arrays that have been written to disk in the Arrow format itself can be memory mapped back directly from the disk.
+Arrow arrays that have been written to disk in the Arrow IPC format can be memory mapped back directly from the disk.

 .. testcode::